laurasierra17/readme-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This application helps developers to quickly generate a README boilerplate and populate it with basic information.
+After installing the dependencies and running the program, the application asks the user for the project's title and a short description, command to install dependencies and run tests, to select a license, and their GitHub username as well as their email.

-Here's the link to how it works: [click here](https://youtu.be/h-LH59d7soE)
+Here's the link to how it works: [click here](https://youtu.be/h-LH59d7soE).

 ## Screenshots
 The functionality: